Televangelism: Television

-Christian Broadcasting Network, the first Christian channel, was founded in 1961, by Baptist Pastor Pat Robertson.
-Its show The 700 Club, is one of the oldest on the American television scene and was broadcast in 39 languages in 138 countries in 2016.
+Christian Broadcasting Network, the first Christian channel, was founded in 1961 by Baptist Pastor Pat Robertson.
+Its show, The 700 Club, is one of the oldest on the American television scene and was broadcast in 39 languages in 138 countries in 2016.

-The 1960s and early 1970s saw television replace radio as the primary home entertainment medium, but also corresponded with a further rise in Evangelical Christianity, particularly through the international television and radio ministry of Billy Graham.
-Many well-known televangelists began during this period, most notably Oral Roberts, Jimmy Swaggart, Jim and Tammy Faye Bakker, Jerry Falwell, and Pat Robertson.
+The 1960s and early 1970s saw television replace radio as the primary home entertainment medium and also saw a further rise in Evangelical Christianity, particularly through the international television and radio ministry of Billy Graham.
+Many well-known televangelists began during this period, most notably Oral Roberts, Jimmy Swaggart, Jim and Tammy Faye Bakker, Jerry Falwell, Jesse Duplantis and Pat Robertson.
 Most developed their own media networks, news exposure, and political influence.
 In the 21st century, some televised church services continue to attract large audiences.
 In the US, there are Joel Osteen, Joyce Meyer and T. D. Jakes.
 In Nigeria, there are Enoch Adeboye and Chris Oyakhilome.
+Trinity Broadcasting Network is the world's largest religious television network.

 Controversies and criticism

 Televangelists frequently draw criticism from other Christian ministers.
 For example, preacher John MacArthur published a number of articles in December 2009 that were highly critical of some televangelists.

 Similarly, Ole Anthony wrote very critically of televangelists in 1994.

 A proportion of their methods and theology are held by some to be conflicting with Christian doctrine taught in long existing traditionalist congregations.
 Many televangelists are featured by "discernment ministries" run by other Christians that are concerned about what they perceive as departures from sound Christian doctrine.